Margaret Zimmer

 - Listen to concerns and feedback and be flexible during difficult times.

-My expectations for students in my lab
+My expectations for students in the lab

 - Be open, excited and eager to learn and collaborate